Learn how to monitor and tune the performance of your Oracle Real Application Clusters (Oracle RAC) database.

 gc cr grant 2-way

-The message-related wait event statistics indicate that no block was received because it was not cached in any instance.
-Instead a global grant was given, enabling the requesting instance to read the block from disk or modify it.
+The message-related wait event statistics indicate that no block was received, because it was not cached in any instance.
+Instead, a global grant was given, enabling the requesting instance to read the block from disk, or to modify it.

 gc current block busy